nuprl/website/blog/_src/posts/2016-05-18-gradual-typing-across-the-spectrum.md

 without having to battle a typechecker from the start.

-For professional software developers, a major concern with gradual typing is that writing type annotations is a tedious and time intensive task.
+For professional software developers, a major concern with gradual typing is that writing type annotations may be a tedious and time intensive task.
 Ambrose, who is the creator of Typed Clojure, shared some preliminary work on how to cut down on the tedium by inferring gradual type annotations by instrumenting programs for a dynamic analysis.
 The hope is to